How to Plant Stacked Containers

 Stacked containers are an easy, space-saving and cost-efficient method for creating gorgeous mixed flower pots perfect for small patios, balconies, kitchens and entryways.

 Stacking gives your old containers a whole new look.
-And stacked containers can be less expensive and lighter weight than conventional planters, requiring fewer plants and less potting soil —if you make them the way I do.
+They can also be less expensive and lighter weight than conventional planters, requiring fewer plants and less potting soil.

 A wheelbarrow of fun.